Dre Campbell Farm

-Every year, as the gardening season arrives, the thought of ground moles that you may have to deal with is of great concern.
+As the gardening season arrives, the thought of the ground moles you may have to deal with is a significant concern.

-Through their underground digging activities, moles can cause a lot of damage to your garden and lawn.
+Moles’ underground digging can damage your garden and lawn.

-Therefore, know the early signs and be ready with all-natural solutions to get rid of them from your vegetable garden.
+Know the early signs.
+Also, be ready with all-natural solutions to keep them out of your vegetable garden.

-One sign that you may have moles in your yard or garden will most likely be the raised mounds of dirt that show up.
+One sign that you may have moles in your yard or garden is the raised mounds of dirt that show up.
 These molehills may appear all over your yard as the creatures dig underground to find earthworms, grubs, and other insects.

 Additionally, damage can be seen from the displacement of the roots of small plants and seedlings in vegetable and flower beds.
 As they tunnel through, you may also notice patches of discolored or dead grass [1].